Transit Investment Analysis Methodology

 TERM decay curves serve two primary functions: (1) to estimate the physical conditions of groups of transit assets and (2) to determine the timing of rehabilitation and replacement reinvestment.

 Estimating Physical Conditions

-One use of the decay curves is to estimate the current and future physical conditions of groups of transit assets.
-The groups can reflect all of the national transit assets or specific sub-sets, such as all assets for a specific mode.
-For example, the Exhibit C-3 below presents a TERM analysis of the distribution of transit asset conditions at the national level as of 2010.
+One use of the decay curves is to estimate the current and future physical conditions of transit asset groups.
+The groups can reflect all national transit assets or specific subsets, such as all assets for a specific mode.
+For example, Exhibit C-3 presents a TERM analysis of the distribution of transit asset conditions at the national level as of 2012.

-This exhibit shows the proportion and replacement value of assets in each condition category (excellent, good, etc.) segmented by asset category.
+Exhibit C-3 shows the proportion and replacement value of assets in each condition category (excellent, good, etc.), segmented by asset category.
 TERM produced this analysis by first using the decay curves to estimate the condition of individual assets identified in the inventory of the national transit assets and grouping these individual asset condition results by asset type.

 TERM also uses the decay curves to predict expected future asset conditions under differing capital reinvestment funding scenarios.
-An example of this type of analysis is presented below in Exhibits C4 and C-5, which present TERM forecasts of the future condition of the national transit assets assuming the national level of reinvestment remains unchanged.
-Exhibit C-4 shows the future condition values estimated for each of the individual assets identified in the asset inventory (weighted by replacement value) to generate annual point estimates of average future conditions at the national level by asset category.
+An example of this type of analysis is presented in Exhibits C-4 and C-5, which present TERM forecasts of the future condition of the national transit assets, assuming the national level of reinvestment remains unchanged.
+Exhibit C-4 shows the future condition values estimated for each asset identified in the asset inventory (weighted by replacement value) to generate annual point estimates of average future conditions at the national level by asset category.
 Exhibit C-5 presents a forecast of the proportion of assets in either marginal or poor condition, assuming limited reinvestment funding for a subset of the national transit assets.

 Determine the Timing of Reinvestment